SamuelFVG/odin-recipes/README.md

 This is a simple recipe website made with HTML and CSS.
-This is one of the projects from tOP's curriculum.
+It's one of the projects from tOP's curriculum.